 Dependent children cannot accompany Working Holiday Visa holders.
 Partners may travel with applicants but they will need to apply for their own visa.

-The key criteria for Working Holiday Visas is that applicants have a genuine desire to remain in Australia as temporary residents.
-This means that they will not breach their visa conditions or overstay their visa while in Australia.
-This may mean showing the Department of Immigration and Border Protection (DIBP) of your intention to return home or close family ties outside of Australia.
+The key criteria for Working Holiday Visas hold that applicants have a genuine desire to remain in Australia as temporary residents.
+This means that they will not breach their visa conditions or overstay their visa in Australia.
+This may mean showing the Department of Home Affairs of an intention to return home or close family ties outside of Australia.

 The visa application charge (payable when the application is lodged) is $444.75 (including the VISA card surcharge of 1.08%).

 The Working Holiday Visas (both subclass 417 and 462) allow holders to work while they are in Australia.
 A condition is applied to every Working Holiday Visa called Condition 8547.
 Condition 8547 limits Working Holiday Visa holders from working for any one employer for more than six months.